Mausam5055/Mausam5055/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding, technology, and continuous learning.
 Below you'll find some information about me, my projects, and how to get in touch.

 ## 🚀 About Me
-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently working on [Full Stack Development]
-- 🌱 I’m currently learning [Your Current Learning Interest]
+- 🌱 I’m currently learning [DevOps]
-- 👯 I’m looking to collaborate on [Collaboration Interests]
+- 👯 I’m looking to collaborate on [New Projects]
-- 🤔 I’m looking for help with [Any Help Needed]
-- 💬 Ask me about [Topics You Are Knowledgeable About]
+- 💬 Ask me about [Web Development]
-- 📫 How to reach me: [Your Contact Information]
+- 📫 How to reach me: [rikikumkar@gmail.com]
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: [Gaming + coding]

 ## 🛠️ Technologies & Tools
 - Programming Languages: [List of Programming Languages]